shreeshamahishi/InferneonML/APIDetails.md

 If a schema is successfully inferred (or whatever best is inferred), the schema as well as a list of labeled points are returned.
 A labeled point is returned for each row in the data with a the label value and a dense or sparse Vector.
 For a categorical feature, the corresponding entry in the Vector is a zero-indexd integer that corresponds to the index of that value int that categorical feature.
 For a numerical feature, the entry in the Vector will be the number itself.
 If a schema cannot be inferred, empty values for both the schema as well as the list of labeled points will be returned.
 Please read the description of the return value for further information.

 The parameters are defined as follows:
-     -file Path of the file representing the input file.
+- file: Path of the file representing the input file.

-    -classIndex  The class or target index indicating which column represents the class.
-This must be a zero-indexed integer and must be lesser than the number of columns in the header.
+-classIndex:  The class or target index indicating which column represents the class.
+This must be
+                        a zero-indexed integer and must be lesser than the number of columns in the header.
-    -caseSensitive If this is specified as "true" categorical values will be checked in a case- sensitive manner, and case-insensitive otherwise.
+-caseSensitive: If this is specified as "true" categorical values will be checked in a case-sensitive manner, and case-insensitive otherwise.

 The return value is a three-tuple value which represents the following:
 - The first element of the tuple is an array containing a descriptive Strings of errors.
 Errors